r3dsm0k3/k8s-stuff/README.md

 ### considerations
 *ps: It is hacky, and depends on the timings which is not ideal.
 As a todo, should watch the state of cephcluster before purging the osd.*

+**k3s.sh**
+Small script to boot a multi node k3s cluster on multipass